-Less than 24 hours later – tons of likes and nice comments – more than any other post I have ever done!
+Less than 24 hours later – tons of likes and nice comments – more than any other post I have every done!

 Which is awesome, but ironic.
 I look so happy in 2009 and happy now.
 Not only do I look happy but I also look super healthy (good biceps!
 One of my friends compliments me specifically on the arm muscle definition, making me smile and chuckle).
 I look like a personal and professional success story.

-But…. it is kind of a lie.
+But….it is kind of a lie.
 I was a mess in 2009.
 My marriage was falling apart and so was my mental health.
-Physically I was not totally falling apart but not well either – not sleeping well, higher than normal sugar levels, not getting much exercise at all, getting viruses and stress-related cold sores all the time.
+Physically I was not totally falling apart but not well either – not sleeping well, high normal sugar levels, not getting enough exercise at all, getting viruses and stress related cold sores all the time.
 I was seeing both a psychiatrist and a therapist, trying to figure out why I was so anxious and depressed and maybe I also had adult ADHD?

-I really enjoyed my job and I guess I was doing okay because I was a “top doctor,” but I was stressed and overwhelmed there as well.
+I really enjoyed my job and I guess I was doing ok because I was a “top doctor” but was stressed and overwhelmed there as well.

 Today I am much happier and healthier but still struggle with the challenges of being a physician in a broken healthcare system and trying to treat patients when so many people are not covered for services in my field of expertise – reproductive medicine and IVF.
-I would like to help all my patients, but cannot, and despite my efforts to be informative, personable, and supportive to everyone, some people are still not happy.
-My kids and I are now doing better years out from a difficult and toxic divorce, where I was relieved to find out I was not really that crazy but did need to end a very negative relationship.
-They both graduated from wonderful universities and are smart, charming, and wonderful guys but struggle with where they are going in life.
-I know that it is not my job to help my young adults find themselves, but their angst can still keep me up at night.
+I would like to help all my patients but cannot and despite my efforts to be informative, personable and supportive to everyone, some people are still not happy.
+My kids and I are now doing better years out from a difficult and toxic divorce where I was relieved to find out I was not really that crazy, but did really need to end a very negative relationship.
+They both graduated from wonderful universities and are smart, charming and wonderful guys but struggle with where they are going in life.
+I know that it is not my job to help my young adults find themselves but their angst can still keep me up at night.

 So, nice photos, nice post, looks like I have an amazing and perfect life – but far from it!
-So the photo is a bit of a lie!
+So the photos is a bit of a lie!